The effect of confinement and stiffness on the conformational change of a semiflexible homopolymer chain: The confined flexible polymer chain segments: Train, Bridge and Arc

 The force of the confinement per monomer $f(n,k)$ is evaluated for separation, $n$, between the constraints using relation,

 We have calculated the universal exponent $\gamma$ by plotting a straight line,

 for different values of $n$ and the slope of the line is zero for the confined flexible polymer chain.

-\section{The confined flexible polymer chain segments: Train, Bridge and Loop}
+\section{The confined flexible polymer chain segments: Train, Bridge and Arc}

-We collect the information of the confined polymer chain conformations of length $N$(=1,2,..100) and having either one end or both the ends of the chain lying on the constraints.
-This information is taken into account to find the exact number ($T_N^n$) of the flexible polymer train, the exact number of bridge ($B_N^n$), the exact number of polymer loop ($L_N^n$), (where $n$ is the separation in between the constraints) and the number of all the conformations $C_N^n$ (Canonical partition function) of the confined flexible polymer chain.
-The ratio of the number of polymer segments (loop, bridge and train) to the canonical partition function is nothing but the probability of the polymerization of these polymer segments ({i. e. } train, bridge and loop).
-The probability of the polymerization of polymer train of $N$ monomers is shown in the figure-2, while the probability of the polymerization of the polymer bridge and the loop are shown in the figure-3.
+We collect the information of the confined polymer chain conformations of length $N$(=1,2,..100) and having either one end or both the ends of the chain conformations lying on the constraint (or constraints).
+This information is taken into account to find the exact number ($T_N^n$) of the flexible polymer train, the exact number of bridge ($B_N^n$), the exact number of polymer arc ($L_N^n$), (where $n$ is the separation in between the constraints) and the number of all the conformations $C_N^n$ (Canonical partition function) of the confined flexible polymer chain.
+The ratio of the number of polymer segments (arc, bridge and train) to the canonical partition function is nothing but the probability of the polymerization of the polymer segments ({i. e. } train, bridge and arc).
+The probability of the polymerization of polymer train of $N$ monomers is shown in the figure-2, while the probability of the polymerization of the polymer bridge and the arc are shown in the figure-3.